Rahul-Raviprasad/Machine-Learning/pandas/pandas.md

 #  1 DevliND
 #  ..... etc where IthacaNY is from Ithaca + NY

-# to create a new column altoghther you need to use the bracket notation.
+# to create a new column altogther you need to use the bracket notation.
 Dot notation won't work
-ufo.Location = ufo.City + ', ' ufo.State # this line won't work
+ufo.Location = ufo.City + ', ' + ufo.State # this line won't work
 ufo['Location'] = ufo.City + ', ' + ufo.State # this will work

 ```